AutoRoboCulture/Nindamani-the-weed-removal-robot/rpicam_ai_interface/README.md

 3. **scripts/camera.py**: NVIDIA specific camera driver for loading up the camera

-4. **CMakeLists.txt**: List down all necessary dependant packages and other directories/files of nindamani_agri_robot package.
+4. **CMakeLists.txt**: List down all necessary dependant packages and other directories/files of rpicam_ai_interface package.

 5. **package.xml**: Includes dependent build in this file.